 Selection and description of data set

 The initial data set included 3,331 quarter observations where the bacteriological status of a quarter could be determined.
-Quarters were then selected that: 1) had a subclinical intramammary infection due to any Staphylococcus species (in pure culture) with ≥ 5 associated observations or was culture negative; 2) was collected from a cow ≤ 305 days in milk at time of observation; 3) had an associated quarter-level somatic cell count measurement (Figure 1).
+Any Staph. species associated with < 5 quarter observations of IMI did not meet our criteria for a frequently observed species and were excluded from further analysis.
+Quarters were then selected that: 1) had a subclinical IMI due to any frequently observed Staph. species (≥ 5 observed IMI) in pure culture, or was a culture negative quarter; 2) was collected from a cow ≤ 305 days in milk at time of observation; 3) had an associated quarter-level somatic cell count measurement (Figure 1).

 Statistical analysis